vercel/examples/edge-middleware/feature-flag-hypertune/README.md

 1. Clone your project's repository and `cd` into it
 2. Run `vercel link` to link to the Vercel project
 3. Run `vercel env pull .env.development.local` to pull your environment variables
-4. Copy the `NEXT_PUBLIC_HYPERTUNE_TOKEN` variable from `.env.development.local` to `.env`
-5. Run `npm i`
+4. Run `npm i`
-6. Run `npm run dev`
+5. Run `npm run dev`

-This example assumes your Hypertune project has an `exampleFlag` feature flag defined on the `root` field in your project schema.
-If you created a new Hypertune project while installing the integration, it will have this feature flag by default.
+This example assumes your Hypertune project has an `exampleFlag` feature flag.

-But if you connected an existing Hypertune project without this example flag, follow the instructions below.

 ### Add new feature flags

-To add new feature flags, define them in your project schema and configure their logic in the [Hypertune console](https://app.hypertune.com/).
+To add a new feature flag, create it in the [Hypertune console](https://app.hypertune.com/), then regenerate the client with `npx hypertune` so you can access it with end-to-end type-safety.

-Then add them to `hypertune.graphql` and run `npx hypertune` to generate type-safe methods for them which you can use in your app.